Greenville County School District

 Greenville County School District (GCSD) is a public school district in Greenville County, South Carolina, United States.
-It is the largest school district in the state of South Carolina and the 44th largest in the US.
+It is the largest school district in the state of South Carolina and, in 2021, the 44th largest in the US.

-As of the 2019–2020 school year, the district, led by Superintendent Dr. W Burke Royster, serves 76,964 students from Greenville; and some parts of Laurens and Spartanburg counties.
-Spread across 106 education centers, the district currently employs 4,908 certified teachers.
-GCSD has an operating budget of $592.639 million for the 2017–2018 school year.
+As of the 2019–2020 school year, the district, led by Superintendent Dr. W Burke Royster, served 76,964 students from Greenville; and some parts of Laurens and Spartanburg counties.
+Spread across 106 education centers, the district, in 2018, employed 4,908 certified teachers.
+GCSD had an operating budget of $592.639 million for the 2017–2018 school year.
 GCSD has 14 National Blue Ribbon Schools, 9 Newsweek's Best High Schools, 21 Carolina First Palmetto's Finest Schools, 48 Red Carpet Schools, and 29 National PTA Schools of Excellence.

 The district includes the majority of Greenville County, though small portions are in other school districts.
 It also extends into a portion of Laurens County, where it includes that county's part of Fountain Inn.
 The district also extends into Spartanburg County, where it includes portions of Greer in that county.